 HPCR fuel injectors ordinarily have 5-8 holes that are machined into the injector tip which allow for fuel to be injected into the combustion chamber and achieve atomization.

 When the fuel injection action occurs, diesel fuel is sprayed into the combustion chamber.
 During the power stroke, the piston moves downward and pulls injector fuel spray deeper into the combustion chamber.

-These blockages in the injector nozzle result in ineffective atomization which contributes to engine inefficiencies and harmful emissions.
+Blockages in the injector nozzle result in ineffective atomization which contributes to engine inefficiencies and harmful emissions.